 Amy also coordinates the Youth Leadership Program with Francophone Africa which welcomed sixty participants from Burkina Faso, Chad, Cote d'Ivoire, Mauritania and Niger for two three week programs in the U.S.A. in 2012 and the Youth Ambassadors Program with Canada for 40 Canadians to study in the U.S.A. for three weeks during the summers of 2013 and 2014.

 Amy is proud to be an alumna of the SUNY Plattsburgh Canadian Studies Program (1998) and took advantage of many extra-curricular opportunities as an undergraduate student, such as being an active leader in Club Canada, spending three semesters abroad at Canadian Universities, and undertaking three internships.
 Her education also includes a Master's of Arts (2004) in international relations, as well as a Certificate of Advanced Study in conflict resolution, from the Maxwell School of Syracuse University.

-Her career focuses on heightening international understanding and includes 9 years of working in higher education administration and 4 years in the non-profit sector.
+Her career focuses on heightening international understanding and includes nine years of working in higher education administration and four years in the non-profit sector.
 In addition to organizing many study and travel programs in Canada, she has also organized and executed international programs in Britain, France, Morocco, Tunisia, Zambia, Uganda and Thailand.

 Office: 133 Court St., 101

 Phone: (518) 564-2385